October 18, 2016

 “Patricia made outstanding contributions, both to the course and to her community project,” said Associate Professor Joyce S. McKnight, who had MacLeod as a student in Community Organizing.
 “Like all effective participatory community organizers, Patricia is deeply involved with bringing out the best in people and situations wherever she finds herself.
 In my course she worked well with the other students and helped each of them in their individual projects.”

 “In carrying out this work (SKIN), Patricia has demonstrated outstanding leadership, organization and interpersonal skills by successfully identifying, connecting with and recruiting potential partners for her team,” said Associate Professor Nadine V. Wedderburn, who is facilitating MacLeod’s study in program development.
 “She possesses strong critical thinking and analytical capabilities and understands the value of being intentional when striving to join forces from all constituents across a community.
 She also is extremely well organized, deliberate and exceptionally adept at practically applying various stocks of knowledge that she has learned throughout her academic journey.
-Her passion for advocacy and community service is genuinely clear and her excellent academic record speaks to her proficiency in relating theory to practice.”
+Her passion for advocacy and community service is genuinely clear, and her excellent academic record speaks to her proficiency in relating theory to practice.”

 The college’s third recipient of the ACT award, MacLeod follows 2012 recipient Cristy Dwyer ’08, ’10, ’13 and 2014 recipient Lori Mould ’14, who also a current graduate student.